 - Tense muscles

-Therapy for trauma:
+Counselling for trauma:

 - Art Therapy: Art therapy is a journey into your unconsciousness.
 Our therapists will encourage you to create art allowing your feelings to be expressed without speaking directly about them.
-This process can lead to your healing.
+This process can contribute to your healing.

 Here are some signs you may have PTSD:

-- Heightened emotions such as feeling despair and hopelessness, unexplained crying or depression
+- Heightened emotions such as feeling despair and hopelessness, unexplained crying, or depression

 - Emotional numbness or withdrawal

-- Anxious or overly alert
+- Constantly feeling anxious or overly alert

 - Sudden overprotectiveness and fear for the safety of your loved ones